palakdesai4501/Jenkins/JenkinsMain/README.md

 # Jenkins

-Are you looking forward to learn Jenkins right from Zero(installation) to Hero(Build end to end pipelines)? then you are at the right place.
+Are you looking to learn Jenkins from the basics (installation) to mastering end-to-end pipeline builds?
+You're in the right place!

 ## Installation on EC2 Instance